-In this section we present an analytical derivation for the non-dimensional parameters that govern the self-sustained flapping dynamics of multilayered plates.
-Initially, we construct the non-dimensional parameters for a two-layered plate and then proceed to generalize the derivation for the case of a $ n $-layered plate.
-The flapping dynamics of a single layered isotropic flexible plate is relatively well understood and is known to depend on the structure to fluid mass-ratio ($m^*$), non-dimensional flexural rigidity ($K_B$) and Reynolds number ($Re$) \citep{shelley05,connell2007,jaiman2013} which are defined as
+In this section, we present an analytical derivation for the non-dimensional parameters that govern the self-sustained flapping dynamics of multilayered plates.
+Initially, we construct the non-dimensional parameters for a two-layered plate and then generalize the derivation for the case of an $ n $-layered plate.
+The flapping dynamics of a single-layered isotropic flexible plate are relatively well understood and are known to depend on the structure to fluid mass-ratio ($m^*$), non-dimensional flexural rigidity ($K_B$) and Reynolds number ($Re$) \citep{shelley05,connell2007,jaiman2013} which are defined as

 where $B$ and $\rho^\mathrm{s}$ represent the flexural rigidity and density of the flexible plate, respectively, and $\mu^\mathrm{f}$ is the dynamic viscosity of the fluid.
-These definitions can be extended for multilayered flexible plates by modifying the non-dimensional parameters, i.e. $m^*$ and $K_B$, to replace the single-layered plate properties such as $\rho^\mathrm{s}$, $h$ and $B$ with their equivalent values for a multilayered plate.
+These definitions can be extended for multilayered flexible plates by modifying the non-dimensional parameters, $m^*$, and $K_B$, to replace the properties of the single-layered plate such as $\rho^\mathrm{s}$, $h$ and $B$ with their equivalent values for a multilayered plate.